 There are many different types of potato salad recipes on the web, all highly personal with each person having their own preferences.
 Whether it’s mustard, mayo or no-mayo, full of veggies, no veggies – everyone needs a classic potato salad recipe for summer gatherings and get-togethers!

-This vegan potato salad recipe is a great base that can be built upon making your very own ‘best’ potato salad.
-It’s an old time favorite, using just a few simple ingredients, with a creamy mayo-based dressing, and loaded with delicious flavor.
-And it’s perfect for making ahead and comes together in as little as 35 minutes!
+This vegan potato salad recipe is a great base that can be built upon making your own ‘best’ potato salad.
+It’s an old time favorite using a few simple ingredients with a creamy mayo-based dressing and loaded with delicious flavor.
+It can be made ahead and comes together about 30 minutes!

 Potato Salad Dressing:

-- This potato salad dressing calls for yellow mustard, it is what my mom used and it really is delicious and not overpowering at all, in fact if you love mustard, free free to double the amount.
-And if all you have is dijon, you’ll be fine.
+- This potato salad dressing calls for yellow mustard which is really delicious and not overpowering at all.
+In fact if you love mustard, free free to double the amount.
+And if all you have is dijon you’ll be fine.

-- The ground celery seed is a favorite of mine and adds wonderful flavor, don’t skimp on it unless you have to – trust me, it’s delicious!
+- The ground celery seed is a favorite of mine and adds wonderful flavor so don’t skimp on it unless you have to – trust me, it’s delicious!

 - Sometimes I’ll add a little acid with 2 teaspoons apple cider vinegar or juice of 1/2 lemon (my favorite is lemon).

-Optional Mix-ins: There really are so many different opinions on what’s the ‘best’ or ‘perfect’ potato salad.
-The potato salad recipe below is the version I grew up with, and is super simple.
-Feel free to add whatever you like, making your very best potato salad that suites you!
+There really are so many different opinions on what’s the ‘best’ or ‘perfect’ potato salad.
+Feel free to add whatever you like, making your own very best potato salad that suites you!